Edan Lui: Variety shows

-Edan told his manager early during his debut with MIRROR that he wanted to pursue work in variety shows.
-Despite appearing shy and reserved, Edan displayed his comedic side on MIRROR GO, which saw Edan and his bandmates travel to different countries to take on absurd and dangerous challenges.
-Following two seasons of MIRROR GO, Edan has also hosted a number of variety shows on ViuTV, including Taiwan Meimei (2019) (臺灣文西Only You), which he hosted alongside Cantonese opera veteran Law Kar-ying, and the game show Battle Feel (考有Feel).
-His most notable work as a host is for the game show Be ON Game (膠戰), which has run for three seasons to date.
-In July 2023, ViuTV aired a five-episode summer special variety show, MIRROR+, hosted by the twelve members of MIRROR.
+Edan told his manager early during his debut with Mirror that he wanted to pursue work in variety shows.
+Despite appearing shy and reserved, Edan displayed his comedic side on Mirror Go, which saw Edan and his bandmates travel to different countries to take on absurd and dangerous challenges.
+Following two seasons of Mirror Go, Edan has also hosted a number of variety shows on ViuTV, including Taiwan Meimei (2019) (臺灣文西Only You), which he hosted alongside Cantonese opera veteran Law Kar-ying, and the game show Battle Feel (考有Feel).
+His most notable work as a host is for the game show Be On Game (膠戰), which has run for four seasons to date.
+In July 2023, ViuTV aired a five-episode summer special variety show, Mirror+, hosted by the twelve members of Mirror.
+He has also been in 2 other variety shows for the band's anniversaries, with that being Mirror Time, following the 12 bandmates on a vacation to Tasmania, Australia and Mirror Chef, featuring the 12 members of Mirror in a cooking show starring many other professional chefs.

-In September 2023, Edan stated in an interview that MIRROR would be filming a new group variety show together.